keelancook/keelancook.github.io/_posts/2025-09-11-next-gen-goes-to-church.md

 [![Mobilizing Gen Z](images/promo/mobilizing-gen-z.png)](https://amzn.to/4ny3JDf){:target="_blank"}

 First, the research demonstrates what may be explosive growth in church attendance among both Millennials and Gen Z. Those cohorts are significantly higher than the average at 1.8 and 1.9 weekends each month respectively.
 What is more, their frequency was much lower a few years ago.
-In 2020, both next generational cohorts sat around one weekend a month.
+In 2020, both next generational cohorts attended approximately one weekend a month.
 In other words, they have both almost doubled in frequency in the last five years.

 Both Millennials and Gen Z adults currently have the highest rates of attendance ever recorded for their cohorts, if I'm reading the report correctly.
 That is a marked gain and something worth noting.